/

 The Interdisciplinary Nature of Geriatric Care

-Geriatric care is inherently interdisciplinary.
-This means it involves the collaboration of healthcare professionals from various disciplines, including medicine, nursing, pharmacy, social work, and physical and occupational therapy.
-Each professional brings their unique expertise and perspective to the care team, contributing to a comprehensive understanding of the patient’s health and needs.
-This interdisciplinary approach is essential to address the complex health needs of older adults.
+Geriatric care is inherently interdisciplinary, involving collaboration among healthcare professionals from various disciplines, including medicine, nursing, pharmacy, social work, and physical and occupational therapy.
+Each professional brings unique expertise to the care team, contributing to a comprehensive understanding of the patient’s health and needs.

 The interdisciplinary team works together to conduct comprehensive geriatric assessments, develop individualized care plans, and coordinate care.
 They consider all aspects of the patient’s health, including physical, cognitive, psychological, and social factors.
 The goal is to optimize the patient’s health and functional status, enhance quality of life, and minimize healthcare complications, providing a comprehensive and individualized approach to care that reassures the audience about the quality of care offered to seniors.